-Today I am going to be teaching you 4 simple at home assessments to identify what may be holding you back from shooting lower scores this season.
-As a golfer myself, I have watched many different player’s swings.
-One of the most common problems I see is limited body rotation.
+Here are 4 simple at home assessments to identify what may be holding you back from shooting lower scores this season.
+Having watched many different player’s swings, one of the most common problems we see is limited body rotation.
 When your rotation is limited, you might compensate in many different ways to make ball contact.
 The following 4 tests will help identify where your limitations are so you can address them and become a more consistent golfer!

 1) Seated trunk rotation